forhadsidhu/Wiki-Movies-Crawler/README.md

 # Wiki Movies Crawler
-Tthis project is based on BeautifulSoup [BeautifulSoup](https://pypi.org/project/beautifulsoup4/),Pandas which crawl the data from [Wikipedia Movies List](https://en.wikipedia.org/wiki/List_of_Academy_Award-winning_films) ans gives data as API response
+This project is based on BeautifulSoup [BeautifulSoup](https://pypi.org/project/beautifulsoup4/),Pandas which crawl the data from [Wikipedia Movies List](https://en.wikipedia.org/wiki/List_of_Academy_Award-winning_films) and gives data as API response
 Currently this system take ~1 min to crawl whole movies data.